 If you have been curious about how to play poker, you will happy to know that the basic rules are easy to learn.
-Once you get a handle on all the poker terminology, preflop and postflop betting, and master the quick decision making necessary for excelling in Texas Hold’em and other poker variants, you will then be able to play poker successfully online or with friends.
+Once you get a handle on all the poker terminology, preflop and postflop betting, and master the quick decision making necessary for excelling in poker, you will then be able to play the game successfully online or with friends.

 If you want to know how to play poker, then you will be happy to know that this card game is at its heart one of the most basic card games.
 To begin with, you are going to want to get flushes or straights.
 In other words, you are going to want to get cards in sequence or in all one suit.
 As you can imagine, the different hands all have different values, so when you bet against other players at the table, you are going to be testing them to find out if their hand is as good as yours.
 If one folds, the other will win.
 If you play through until the last round of betting, whoever has the better hand will win (poker rankings are discussed later in this article).